 Phoenix Sex Crimes Attorney

-Some of the most serious and severely punished of all crimes in the state of Arizona are sex crimes.
-Even more minor offenses that do not involve bodily harm can be classified as a felony and incur a sentence of up to 1.5 years in jail or prison.
+Some of the most serious and severely punished crimes in the state of Arizona are sex crimes.
+Even more minor offenses that do not involve bodily harm can be classified as felonies and incur a sentence of up to 1.5 years in jail or prison.
 Don't face your charges alone!
-The Phoenix sex crimes attorneys at MayesTelles PLLC have nearly 200 years of experience and have handled thousands of cases.
-We have the experience to combat your allegations.
+The Phoenix sex crimes attorneys at MayesTelles PLLC have nearly 200 years of combined experience and have handled thousands of cases.
+We have the skills and knowledge to combat your allegations.

 Defense Against False Allegations